Your Ketamine Therapy Treatment

 Ketamine also acts as a glutamate receptor antagonist.
-Glutamate regulates large regions of the nervous system and is the most prominent neurotransmitters in the brain.
+Glutamate regulates large regions of the nervous system and is the most prominent neurotransmitter in the brain.
 When glutamate receptors are overactivated, a person may experience long-term depression.
 Ketamine works by blocking these glutamine receptors.

 Studies have also shown that ketamine enhances the brain’s structural plasticity, or its ability to change its physical structure as a result of learning.
 If the mind is injured or damaged by disease or stress, neuroplasticity allows it to reset and recover by reorganizing its physical structure.